 James C. Gaither Junior Fellows Program at the Carnegie Endowment for International Peace

 Penn’s Application Process: The Gaither Junior Fellows program accepts nominations from institutions – students may not apply independently.
-To apply to be one of Penn’s nominees, you must complete the following steps by Penn’s Internal Deadline of Wednesday, November 30, 2022 at 4:00 pm.
+To apply to be one of Penn’s nominees, you must complete the following steps by Penn’s Internal Deadline.

-- 2023-2024 application materials are available in this link: James C. Gaither Junior Fellows Program application
+- 2026-2027 application materials and guidelines are available in this link: James C. Gaither Junior Fellows Program application

-- As soon as you have arranged for letters of recommendation, begin a CURF Fellowships Nomination Request for the Gaither Junior Fellows program and request letters through that process.
+- As soon as you have arranged for letters of recommendation, begin a CURF Fellowships Nomination Request for the Gaither Junior Fellows program and invite recommenders through that platform.

-- You will also be prompted to upload a single PDF which combines:
+- You will also be prompted to upload the following documents on the CURF Fellowships Nomination Request :

 - Gaither application form

-- cover essay (1 page, double-spaced, on why you wish to become a Junior Fellow)
+- Personal statement discussing why you wish to become a Junior Fellow (up to 2 pages, double-spaced)

 - CV or resume (1-2 pages)